jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 will accelerate as developers adopt AI powered development tools like GitHub Copilot.
-This will require a commensurate increase in threat models, code reviews, compliance attestations, and app infrastructure assurance to secure resilience.
+This will require a commensurate increase in threat models, code reviews, compliance attestations, and app/ infrastructure assurance to secure resilience.
 An important contribution we can make is to continue to evolve our Security Development